daneb/blog/markdownfiles/why-i-use-the-kjb.md

 #### 17 completely omitted verses including:

-Acts 8:37 - "I believe that Jesus Christ is the Son of God" (entire confession removed) Matthew 18:11 - "For the Son of man is come to save that which was lost" (mission statement removed) 1 John 5:7 - "the Father, the Word, and the Holy Ghost: and these three are one" (Trinity statement removed) Romans 16:24 - "The grace of our Lord Jesus Christ be with you all" (benediction removed)
+- Acts 8:37 - "I believe that Jesus Christ is the Son of God" (entire confession removed)
+- Matthew 18:11 - "For the Son of man is come to save that which was lost" (mission statement removed)
+- 1 John 5:7 - "the Father, the Word, and the Holy Ghost: and these three are one" (Trinity statement removed)
+- Romans 16:24 - "The grace of our Lord Jesus Christ be with you all" (benediction removed)

 ##### 29-50 additional verses with partial changes affecting Christ:

-1 Timothy 3:16 - "God was manifest" → "He was manifested" (deity statement weakened) Colossians 1:14 - "through his blood" removed (atonement reference deleted) John 9:35 - "Son of God" → "Son of Man" (divine title changed to human) Ephesians 3:9 - "created all things by Jesus Christ" removed Multiple verses where "Lord Jesus Christ" shortened to just "Christ" or "Jesus"
+- 1 Timothy 3:16 - "God was manifest" → "He was manifested" (deity statement weakened)
+- Colossians 1:14 - "through his blood" removed (atonement reference deleted)
+- John 9:35 - "Son of God" → "Son of Man" (divine title changed to human)
+- Ephesians 3:9 - "created all things by Jesus Christ" removed Multiple verses where "Lord Jesus Christ" shortened to just "Christ" or "Jesus"

 ##### The Most Critical Changes:

-1 Timothy 3:16 - Changes "God was manifest in the flesh" to "He was manifested" - removes explicit statement of God becoming man
+- 1 Timothy 3:16 - Changes "God was manifest in the flesh" to "He was manifested" - removes explicit statement of God becoming man
-1 John 5:7 - Removes "the Father, the Word, and the Holy Ghost: and these three are one" - explicit Trinity John 1:18 - Changes "only begotten Son" to "only God" - affects eternal sonship doctrine Acts 8:37 - Removes "I believe that Jesus Christ is the Son of God" - confession formula
+- 1 John 5:7 - Removes "the Father, the Word, and the Holy Ghost: and these three are one" - explicit Trinity
+- John 1:18 - Changes "only begotten Son" to "only God" - affects eternal sonship doctrine
+- Acts 8:37 - Removes "I believe that Jesus Christ is the Son of God" - impacts salvation confession

 #### Modern Versions are harder to read